Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Related Work

 To address this issue, physics-driven ML methods have been proposed.
 In general, physics is incorporated as an \textit{inductive bias} for ensuring output structure, overcoming data scarcity, and reducing the opaqueness of deep models.
 Physics-driven ML can be further categorized into physics-\textit{informed}~\cite{pezzoli2023implicit,ma2024sound,karakonstantis2024room,ribeiro2024sound} and physics-\textit{constrained} approaches~\cite{karakonstantis2023generative,caviedes2023spatio,ito2022head,feng2024room,bi2024point}.
 The former, known as physics-informed neural networks (PINNs), directly represent a target field parametrized by a DNN and optimize it with a multi-objective loss including a regularization term evaluating the residual for a PDE.
 Such DNNs are hard to train in practice due to multiple loss terms~\cite{rohrhofer2023apparent}.
-Besides, the deviation of physics only minimized, meaning that the output is not physically strict.
+Besides, the deviation of physics only minimized, meaning that physical properties are not guaranteed at output.
 Instead, physics-constrained approaches estimate expansion coefficients for known basis functions with DNNs~\cite{ito2022head,karakonstantis2023generative,bi2024point} or Bayesian models~\cite{feng2024room,caviedes2023spatio}, demonstrating superiority over traditional methods for interior SFR at low frequencies with several microphones.

 This study extends the physics-driven ML approach for reconstructing an exterior acoustic field surrounding a human head using only six microphones, up to speech-relevant frequencies (up to $\SI{8}{\kilo\hertz}$).
 Note that most existing models are deterministic and lack uncertainty quantification.
 This has recently been addressed using the GPR~\cite{rasmussen2006gaussian} for sound field reconstruction~\cite{caviedes2021gaussian}.
 We use the GPR in combination of NF-based DKL for SV upsampling.